tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-18-step-5-advanced-search-dsl-using-fparsec.markdown

 ```
 If you seen the AST of the DSL that we are going to implement, the value filters can be any one of greaterThan or range or value.
 Using ```choice``` we have implemented this "either or" parser and also we have leveraged the ```attempt``` function to get rid of parser fatal error.

 Both ```prange``` and ```value```, shares the same first token i.e for "100-200MB" & "100MB", the first token '1' is same.
-So while parsing after consuming the token '1' from the input sequence, FParsec assumes its a range filter and changes its internal state.
+So while parsing the string "100MB" it starts by consuming the first token '1' from the input sequence.
+FParsec assumes its a range filter and changes its internal state.
 By the time it reaches the token 'M' in "100MB", it would result in a fatal error saying *Expecting: '-'*.
-As we have used ```attempt``` here, it backtracks the parser state back to the token '1' of "100MB" and start parsing using 'pvalue' parser.
+As we have used ```attempt``` here, it backtracks the parser state back to the token '1' of "100MB" and start parsing using ```pvalue``` parser.
 Its hard to get it first time (I've spent close to an hour to figure it out) and I recommend you to spend some quality time in understanding the [documentation](http://www.quanttec.com/fparsec/users-guide/parsing-alternatives.html) if you want really want to crack it!

 ### sepBy